WingsDao/eth-peg-zone/README.md

 Allowing to move ETH/ERC20 tokens between Ethereum blockchain and WINGS blockchain.

-Right now security is reached by PoA validators, that inspected by community, later it should be replaced with Proof of Stake algorithm to reach more decentralization.
+Right now security is reached by PoA validators, that inspected by community, later it should be replaced with Proof of Stake (PoS) algorithm to reach more decentralization.

 This is work in progress, but still general functional already implemented, like: